Art Fund

 Brand evolution

-So in 2023, I began leading a significant shift in how we express ourselves as a brand at Art Fund.
-Working closely with our in-house team and also consulting with external brand specialists from Wolf Ollins who had helped craft the work in 2016 - we created a new design system that reflects who we are now – connected, vibrant confidently rooted in our mission to make art and culture accessible to all.
+In 2023, I began shaping a new creative direction for the organisation.
+Working closely with our in‑house team — and consulting with external brand specialists, who supported the original 2016 work — we developed a refreshed design system that reflects who we are now: more connected, more confident, and more rooted in our purpose to make art and culture accessible to everyone.

 From channeling to expanding